 What is ProtonMail?

-ProtonMail is privacy-focused webmail service designed to provide the functionality and ease-of-use of services such as Gmail, but which is secure and does not spy on its users’ communications in order to flog them stuff, or to hand over to the NSA.
+ProtonMail is privacy-focused webmail service designed to provide the functionality and ease-of-use of services such as Gmail, but which is secure and does not spy on its users' communications in order to flog them stuff, or to hand over to the NSA... or so we thought.

-It has been developed by a team of research students from MIT and Harvard, headed by Harvard PhD candidate and CERN researcher Andy Yen, and was initially crowdfunded by a wildly successful IndieGoGo campaign.
+It was developed by a team of research students from MIT and Harvard, headed by Harvard PhD candidate and CERN researcher Andy Yen, and was initially crowdfunded by a wildly successful IndieGoGo campaign.

 Pricing and Plans

 One of the most important developments is the introduction of premium plans.
 The very useable free tier still exists (and ProtonMail has promised it will always continue to exist), but premium plans add some very useful features, such as custom domains and web addresses, plus increased storage and messages per day.